Game-Development-Resources/Autotile-47/README.md

 # Autotiling function explained

-There are thre parts to the autotilining function that we will cover here:
+There are three parts to the autotilining function that we will cover here:
 1. **The autotile function** looks at each tile and outputs an integer that varies depending on wherebased on how many neighbors the tile has.
 1. **The hash table** maps from each unique integer values to the appropriate tile graphic number (out of 47 different tile graphics).
 1. **The autotile graphic** is broken up into 47 subimages that represent all the possible tile graphics.
 In GameMaker, these can be loaded in one image and turned into a tile sheet, or they can be loaded in as a sprite and split into individual subimages.

 The run time of this function is porportional to the number of objects being autotiled multiplied by the number of objects that are being tiled against.

-For example, if there are 20 objects (object 1) being autotiled, and they are being tiled against themselves (object 1) and a second object type (object 2), the code must check each instance of object 1 and object 2 in the room to see if they are neighbors with the object being autotiled.
-If you want to improve performance in this area, and you can guarantee that your objects will be on the grid and will only each take up one grid space, you can improve this system by doing the following:
+For example, if there are 20 instances of `object 1` being autotiled, and they are being tiled against themselves (`object 1`) and a second object type (`object 2`), the code must check each instance of `object 1` and `object 2` in the room to see if they are neighbors with the object being autotiled.

+*This example does not assume objects are contrained to a grid.
+Howeve, if you want to improve performance, and you can guarantee that your objects will be on the grid (and will only each take up one grid space each), you can improve performance by doing the following:*
-1. Create a `ds_grid` that stores that bitwise value for each grid square.
+1. *Create a `ds_grid` or 2D array that stores the bitmap value for each grid square.*
-1. Instead of iterrating over each object and then itterating over each object to tile against, just iterrate once over each object and add the relevant bitwise values to the squares around it.
-Then itterate over each object a second time and apply the corresponding bitwise value for their square to the object.
+1. *Instead of using two for loops (one nested inside the other) to iterrate over each object and then itterate over each object againt to find neighbors, just iterrate once over each object and add the relevant bitmap values to the squares around it.
+Then itterate over each object a second time and apply the corresponding bitmp value for their square to the object's graphic.*

 ## Autotile script